mukundf07/demo/README.md

 # Demo Project README

-This is a logical readme file
+This is a simple readme file

 ## Heading 2